ClayTryon/Dev240/FinalProject/README.txt

-# Titanic Survival Prediction
+# COVID-19 High Fatality Classification

 Author: Clay Tryon

 ## Project Description
-This project analyzes passenger data from the RMS Titanic to determine which features most influenced survival.
-The goal is to predict whether a passenger survived based on attributes like class, age, fare, sex, and family aboard.
-This is achieved using machine learning models to classify each passenger as survived or not.
-I also wanted to determine what the strongest predictive factors were in a persons survival.
+This project analyzes COVID-19 statistics by country to determine which factors are most predictive of a country having a high case fatality rate (CFR).
+The goal is to classify whether a country's fatality rate is considered high based on features such as total confirmed cases, deaths, recoveries, active cases, and recent changes.
+The dataset was obtained from a Kaggle COVID-19 global statistics repository.

+The project explores and evaluates several classification models to identify the strongest predictors and determine the most accurate model for this imbalanced classification problem.

-## Machine Learning Algorithm Used
+## Machine Learning Algorithms Used
-- Decision Tree Classifier
+- Decision Tree Classifier (with hyperparameter tuning)
-- Random Forest Classifier (with class balancing and hyperparameter tuning)
+- Random Forest Classifier (with class balancing and tuning)
+- XGBoost Classifier (with scale_pos_weight adjustment and tuning)

 ## Machine Learning Libraries Used
 - pandas